mcc-us/ea/_questions/q10-qual-4-dependency2.md

 A. Melanie can file "Head of Household".
 She can claim Anna as her qualifying child.
 B. Melanie must file "Single".
 She can claim Anna as her qualifying child.
 C. Melanie can file "Head of Household".
 She can claim Anna as her qualifying relative and claim EITC.
 D. Melanie must file "Single".
-She can claim Anna as her qualifying relative. **correct**
+She can claim Anna as her qualifying relative.

 Correct Answer Explanation for D: